Effective Documentation of Treatment Plan Reviews

 - Updates to medication regimens, if applicable.

-- Revised goals that reflect the patient’s current state.
+- Revised goals reflecting the patient’s current state.

 6. Next Steps and Follow-Up